Ulmus pumila 'Pinnato-ramosa': Description

 'Pinnato-ramosa' grows very vigorously, and can ultimately make a large tree, however it also has a straggling, untidy habit, producing long shoots 0.60–0.95 m in length.
 Dieck also described the unusual arrangement of the branch and shoots: 'The branches are organized in a way that each offshoot lies in the same plane as the main branch or stem, like the quill and filaments of a bird feather'.
 The cultivar name derives from this pinnate-branched appearance.
 The tree is chiefly distinguished from U. pumila by its greater height and more slender leaves.
 The leaves, which have pinnate venation, are 4–7 cm in length, ovate-lanceolate, with double-toothed margins, and finely pointed.

 Pests and diseases

-Though resistant to the earlier strain of Dutch elm disease (DED), 'Pinnato-ramosa' has not been scientifically tested for resistance to the later.
+Though resistant to the earlier strain of Dutch elm disease (DED), 'Pinnato-ramosa' has not been scientifically tested for resistance to the later strain.
 Several old specimens have survived unscathed by the disease (see 'Notable trees').